kjanesch/RasPi-LED-Strip-Controller/README.md

 RasPi-LED-Strip-Controller
 ==========================
 This is/will be a LED strip driver for WS2801-based addressable LED strips like [this one from Sparkfun](https://www.sparkfun.com/products/11272?), with the intent of being customizable for various strip sizes.
+For pushing bits around, this uses the [RPi.GPIO package](http://pypi.python.org/pypi/RPi.GPIO).

 I'm also intent on setting up a UDP listener that waits for strip color frames, and ultimately a JavaScript-based webpage (hosted on the Pi, of course) that also allows for simple control of the strip from any mobile or desktop browser.
 That'll be a bit of a stretch for my currently-absent web programming abilities.